High temperature behaviors of the directed polymer on a cylinder: Introduction

-see \eqref{e.smallbeta}.
-This shows that the high order terms are missing in the replica method calculation.
-Nevertheless for the problem on the whole space, the replica method actually leads to the correct answer \cite{kardar1987replica,chen2015precise,bertini1999long,amir2011probability,sasamoto2010exact,sasamoto2010one,ghosal2020lyapunov}.
+for some explicit $c_2,c_3,\ldots$.
+If the replica method gives the right answer here, then the coefficient of the $O(n)$ term, which is $-\big(\frac{\beta^2}{2L}+\frac{\beta^4}{24}\big)$, should be $\gamma_L(\beta)$ in the case of $R(\cdot)=\delta(\cdot)$.
+We will show in Section~\ref{s.white} that it is indeed the case.
+Namely, the limiting free energy takes the simple form $-\big(\frac{\beta^2}{2L}+\frac{\beta^4}{24}\big)$ in the case of $d=1, R(\cdot)=\delta(\cdot)$ and for a torus of size $L$.
+For the same problem on the whole space when $L=\infty$, the replica method also leads to the correct answer \cite{kardar1987replica,chen2015precise,bertini1999long,amir2011probability,sasamoto2010exact,sasamoto2010one,ghosal2020lyapunov}, and the limiting free energy is $-\frac{\beta^4}{24}$.
+Thus, our result shows that the ``finite size correction'' is given by $-\frac{\beta^2}{2L}$, and this confirms the physics prediction in \cite{krug}.
 At the end of \cite{brunet2000probability}, the authors mentioned that ``another interesting extension of the present work would be to consider more general correlations of the noise'' and ``one could try to extend the approach to higher dimension as the relation between the directed polymer problem and the quantum Hamiltonian is valid in any dimension''.
 Our work can be viewed as a preliminary step along this direction, in which we obtain the high temperature expansions of the limiting free energy, for general covariance functions and in all dimensions.

 Our approach is based on a formula that relates $\gamma_L(\beta)$ with the replica overlap of the polymer measure.
 The idea is to perform a semi-martingale decomposition of $\log Z_t$, see e.g. \cite[Chapter 5]{comets2017directed}.
 After taking the expectation, the only contribution to $t^{-1}\log Z_t$ comes from the drift and can be expressed as a time average of the overlap fraction of two replicas.
 On the cylinder, the polymer endpoint distribution converges exponentially fast to the stationary distribution, see the proofs in \cite{GK21,rosati2019synchronization} and the related results for stochastic Burgers equation \cite{sinai1991two}.
 The overlap fraction of two replicas is simply related to the two-point correlation function of the stationary distribution.
 In this way, the limiting free energy can be written explicitly as an integral involving the two-point correlation function of the stationary distribution and the spatial covariance function of the random environment, see \eqref{e.freeen} below.